intrinsical/tw-dnd/homebrew/mass_combat.md

 ## Designing Mass Combat Encounters

 In reality, this mass combat ruleset is just D&D 5e monster vs monster combat with some added dressing to make it feel like a mass combat encounter.
 Thus, the guidelines for creating combat encounters in Chapter 3 of the Dungeon Master's Guide, under "Creating a Combat Encounter" is also helpful for designing mass combat encounters.
+Use the following steps to design a balanced mass combat encounter:

-* __Determine Friendly Units.__ Create the friendly units that are under the player's control.
+1. __Determine Friendly Units.__ Create the friendly units that are under the player's control.
-* __Calculate Total XP of Friendly Units.__ Add up the unit XP for all friendly units in the encounter.
+2. __Calculate Total XP of Friendly Units.__ Add up the unit XP for all friendly units in the encounter.
-  * __Unit XP__.
+   1. __Unit XP__.
 A unit's XP takes both the unit's creature type and size into consideration.
 To get the unit's XP value, multiply the XP value found in the creature statblock by the unit's `damage_factor`.
-* __Modify Total XP for Multiple Units.__ As the number of units increases, they become more dangerous.
+3. __Modify Total XP for Multiple Units.__ As the number of units increases, they become more dangerous.
 To take this into consideration, multiply __Total XP__ by the XP Multiplier found in the __Unit Multiplier Table__.
-* __Modify Total XP for Encounter Difficulty.__ Determine the encounter's difficulty level.
+4. __Modify Total XP for Encounter Difficulty.__ Determine the encounter's difficulty level.
 To adjust for encounter difficulty, multiply __Total XP__ with the XP Multiplier found in the __Encounter Difficulty Table__.

 With the calculated __Total XP__ value in hand, the above steps can be repeated to design opposing units that match this calculated XP value, skipping the final step of __Modifying Total XP for Encounter Difficulty__.